Fostering citizen stewardship of Midcoast Maine’s natural resources

 The program offers participants the opportunity to learn about natural and cultural history from a number of professionals in natural resource management fields, as well as an invitation to serve local conservation organizations as a volunteer.
 Participants are provided with the knowledge they need to protect and conserve the coastal environment, and become part of a network of educated and committed volunteers working together to protect the natural and cultural resources of Midcoast Maine.

-Participants pay a materials fee and also contribute 40 hours of volunteer service to a local conservation organization of their choice.
-This program is offered every other year in mid April through May.
+Materials fee and volunteer service: Participants pay a materials fee of $100 and commit to contributing 40 hours of volunteer service to a local conservation organization of their choice.

 2019 Schedule: April 9 to May 28.
 Classes are held Tuesday and Thursday evenings, and there will be three weekend field trips (TBD).

 For more information: download the Midcoast Stewards Brochure

 HOW TO APPLY